Flaked: Reception

-The first season received mixed reviews from critics.
+The first season received poor reviews from critics.
 On Rotten Tomatoes, the season has an approval rating of 35% based on 31 reviews, with an average rating of 5.12/10.
 The site's critical consensus reads: "Dull and pointless, Flaked makes it uncomfortably clear that the man-child persona is no longer compelling."
 On Metacritic, the season has a weighted average score of 43 out of 100, based on 16 critics, indicating "mixed or average reviews".

 The show was criticized by Emily VanDerWerff of Vox for "stupid plot twists" and devolving into melodrama.